Insulin Resistance Diet: What to Eat & What to Avoid

 There is no doubt that vegetables are highly nutritious and healthy.
 They are rich sources of protein, vitamins, minerals, fiber, and antioxidants.

 According to the Harvard School of Health, your body needs at least two servings or 2 plates of vegetables a day.
-That amount of veggies will boost your immunity, help you lose weight and control your blood sugar levels.
-A healthy insulin-resistance diet includes a variety of vegetables.
+That amount of veggies will boost your immunity, help you lose weight, and control your blood sugar levels.

 Vegetables for insulin resistance diet: Peas, cauliflower, spinach, beans, garlic, bottle gourd, bitter gourd, tomato, capsicum, sweet potato, brinjal, beetroot, and beans.